-- They are used in the field of medicines for modelling cancer growth or spread of a disease in the body.
+- They are used in the field of medicines for modeling cancer growth or spread of a disease in the body.

-- Movement of electricity can also be described with the help of differential equations.
+- Movement of charge can also be described with the help of differential equations.

 - They help economists in finding the optimum investment strategies.

 - The motion of waves or a pendulum can also be described using differential equations.